Home AsiaOn the olive oil trail in Anatolia, Turkey

 Link to the restaurant’s website

-A stone’s throw from the Gaia hotel is another equally aesthetic restaurant: Asma Yaprağı Alaçatı Niki.
-You enter through the magnificent terrace which must be very pleasant for lunch in summer.
-The weather was not that warm at the time of my trip, especially in the evening, so we ate under a glass roof at the back.
-As for the food, Asma Yaprağı Alaçatı Niki offers above all traditional gastronomy done well using fresh and local products.
-The restaurant is also a craft shop.
+A stone’s throw from the Gaia Hotel, you’ll find a restaurant just as aesthetically pleasing: Asma Yaprağı Alaçatı Niki.
+You enter through the magnificent terrace, which must be very pleasant for lunch in the summer.
+As the weather wasn’t quite that warm at the time of my trip—especially in the evening—we ate under a glass roof in the back.
+As for the food, Asma Yaprağı Alaçatı Niki offers above all well-made traditional gastronomy based on fresh, local produce.
+The restaurant is also a craft boutique.

-The name of the restaurant means “vine leaf” in Turkish and refers to one of the country’s typical dishes, dolmas.
+The restaurant’s name means “vine leaf” in Turkish and refers to one of the country’s typical dishes, dolmas.
 Dolmas are vine leaves stuffed with rice, meat, or vegetables, and steamed or baked.
-If you are looking for a place to enjoy Turkish gastronomy in a picturesque setting, Asma Yaprağı Alaçatı Niki is a good address to keep in mind.
+If you are looking for a place to enjoy Turkish gastronomy in a picturesque setting, Asma Yaprağı Alaçatı Niki is a great address to remember.

-Shaded terrace with gravel tables near a greenhouse illuminated at night, Alaçatı, Turkey.
+Shaded terrace with gravel tables near an illuminated greenhouse, Alaçati, Turkey.

 Asma Yaprağı Alaçatı Niki